fermarsan/aixt/docs/w801/quickref.md

 # **Fast guide W801*
-This Aixt implementation that supports the card W801
+This Aixt implementation that supports the W801 board

 # **ID card W801**